BenNeise/bennneise.github.io/_posts/2023-04-14-the-bacon-test.md

 The lack of instructions gives people a lot of scope for answering the question.
 Someone at the start of their career, may provide a simple bash script.
 Someone with slightly more experience, a more comprehensive Python script.
 Someone more senior might provide an elegant, modular solution alongside some design documentation.

-We've found that this has worked very well for us

-- It's quick enough that people are more inclined to do it
-- It's obviously not real work that we're trying to get done for free.
-We're not [Brewdog](https://www.edinburghlive.co.uk/news/edinburgh-news/brewdog-accused-stealing-marketing-ideas-16289137).
-Some people may even describe it as fun.
+We've found that this has worked very well for us.
+It's quick enough that people are more inclined to do it.
+It's also obviously _not_ real work that we're trying to get done for free (we're not [Brewdog](https://www.edinburghlive.co.uk/news/edinburgh-news/brewdog-accused-stealing-marketing-ideas-16289137)!).

-Reviewing is more of an art than a science, and generally gives us some good discussion points for the second interview.
+Reviewing the submission is more of an art than a science, and generally gives us some good discussion points for the second interview.

-* If they supplied code
+If they supplied code
 * Did it work?
 * Is it commented?
 * Is it of sufficient quality?
 * How did they approach the problem?
-Some people fire out a quick bash script.
-Some people write design documentation.
-Some people create elaborate modules.
-  * Which tool(s) did they choose to solve the problem?
+* Which tools did they choose to solve the problem?

-* How did they submit the response?
+Also, how did they submit the response?
-  * Shared via their GitHub profile?
+* Was it shared via their GitHub profile?
 * E-mailed as an attachment?
 * Pasted into the e-mail?

 * Did they over-engineer the solution?
 Or under-engineer?
 * Most importantly ... did they enjoy it?
 This is after all a flavour of the work they will be required to do most days!